ernesto-cullen/CarND-Unscented-Kalman-Filter/README.md

-# Unscented Kalman Filter Project Starter Code
+# Unscented Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project reburic.
+In this project we write an Unscented Kalman Filter to estimate the state of a moving object with noisy lidar and radar measurements.
+Measurements from these two sensors will be fused to improve the estimation.

-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

-This repository includes two files that can be used to set up and intall [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see [this concept in the classroom](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/16cf4a78-4fc7-49e1-8621-3450ca938b77) for the required version and installation scripts.

-Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.

-1. mkdir build
-2. cd build
-3. cmake ..
-4. make
-5. ./UnscentedKF

-Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.

-INPUT: values provided by the simulator to the c++ program

-["sensor_measurement"] => the measurment that the simulator observed (either lidar or radar)

-OUTPUT: values provided by the c++ program to the simulator

-["estimate_x"] <= kalman filter estimated position x ["estimate_y"] <= kalman filter estimated position y ["rmse_x"]
-["rmse_y"]
-["rmse_vx"]
-["rmse_vy"]

----
+## Dependencies and environment setup

+This project uses the [Term 2 Simulator](https://github.com/udacity/self-driving-car-sim/releases).
+The simulator will show a car doing a predetermined circuit, along with the measurements taken and the estimations computed.
+The simulator communicates with the project using uWebSockets library to get the estimations as they are calculated, as long as the root mean squared error (RMSE) against the real data (ground thruth).

+I had a hard time setting up the environment.
+I work on Windows 10, but getting uWebSockets to run is difficult on this OS so I tried on a Ubuntu Virtual Machine.
+I had used this VM in previous EKF project so the uWebSockets library and the simulator were already installed and working.
+BUT it seems since the EKF project something has changed, either in Linux or in the VM: the simulator won't start anymore.
+I searched the forums (a lot of people had this problem too), the general web and try different versions of the simulator.
+Nothing worked.
+Then I tried installing the simulator on Windows (where it runs perfectly) and the code in Bash for Windows 10, which is the setup recommended in Udacity's project instructions.
+It worked at first, but after some days (I think it was after Win 10 Creator's Update installation) the simulator stopped to communicate with the program running on Bash for Windows.
+Tried also using the simulator on Windows and the program in the VM using [this trick](https://discussions.udacity.com/t/running-simulator-on-windows-and-code-on-ubuntu/255869).
+Again, this worked at first and after some days it stopped being able to commuicate with the simulator.
+Finally, I had to install a 'real' ubuntu 16.04 in a computer in order to get the simulator working.
+Using [CLion IDE](https://www.jetbrains.com/clion/) I was able to run the code from inside the IDE while the simulator was running, which made the testing and debugging go much faster and easier.
+There seems to be some quirks in CLion's internal evaluator as we see some errors in the editor which are not real: we can compile and run without problems.

-## Other Important Dependencies
+### Other Important Dependencies
 * cmake >= 3.5
   * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1 (Linux, Mac), 3.81 (Windows)